Lapin0t/phd-manuscript/main/02_games.typ

 play and the ones where it reacts to a move---any possible move---made by a hypothetic opponent.
-In the classical literature on automata, but also in most of the literature specifically dedicated to game semantics, these transitions are typically modelled by _relations_, which in type theory would translate as binary predicates.
-While perfectly doable, this approach has a serious
+In the classical literature on automata, but also in most of the literature specifically dedicated to game semantics, these transitions are typically modelled by _relations_ between input states, moves and output states.

-drawback: computability.
-In type theory, there is a very clear distinction between a functional relation and an actual function and one cannot go from the former to the latter.
-As such, going with relations to represent transitions
+which in type theory would translate as binary functions into the type of propositions.
+While perfectly doable, this approach has a serious drawback: computability.
+In type theory, there is a very clear distinction between a functional relation and an actual function.
+While _some_ type theories do admit the principle of unique choice, enabling to build a concrete function whose graph is a given functional relation,

-WIP, pas très satisfaisant.

-Aussi présenter:
+TODO:

 - hancock interaction structures
 - interaction trees
 - capretta delay monad
 - coinductive resumption monad

+== Describing Game Rules

+Before talking about game _strategies_, we need to clarify what is meant by game.
+In the common sense, games are described by the allowed moves at any point of the game state, together with winning conditions and their associated rewards.
+As I am here only interested in games insofar as they provide a framework for structured interactions, usual notions such as "winning", "reward" or "optimal play" will be completely absent.
+Moreover, I will restrict my attention to games where two agents play in alternating fashion.
+As such, for my purpose, games will just consist of the description of allowed moves and the way they interact with a shared game state.

+Such a retricted view on games---two player, alternating, no notion of winning---might be more appropriately described as a _protocol_, as typically arises when studying networking.
+At this point it is quite natural---for who is familiar with the notion---to reach out to (indexed) polynomial functors.
+Indeed they provide a readily available gadget with a rich theory, encoding a variety of related notions: most usually inductive datatypes and algebraic theories, but also client-server protocols (TODO ref scots).
+My journey started there, but as we will see, it is not the end of the story.
+Indeed in the context of encoding games, polynomial functors have a rather problematic assymetry between the two players.
+To such an extent that it is impossible to give a satisfying construction for something as simple as "swapping the two player's roles" in a given game.
+In the solution I propose, polynomial functors are still part of the final picture, but the starting point of the following exposition is an intuitive understanding game moves.

+=== From Simple Games to Stateful Games

+The simplest

-== Indexed Interaction Trees
+== Indexed Interaction Trees <sec-itree>

 Hello Interaction trees~#mcite(<XiaZHHMPZ20>)